-Use silence effectively.
+Use silence effectively

 Silence is a very valuable tool, especially when used to gather information.
 You can learn a lot by just being silent and listening.
 Allow for comfortable silences to slow down the conversation.
-It is important to give a person time to think as well as talk.
+Give a person time to think as well as talk.
 Deliberately pause at key points for emphasis.
 This will tell the person you are saying something that is very important to them.